 Moreover, studies of familial descent have found higher rates of cerebral palsy among children born to “consanguineous” parents, ones who come from the same blood line.

-In fact, the risk among children born to parents who share a common lineage may be up to 250% higher than in parents who found their partners Assuming that cerebral palsy is correlated with genetic mutations, this is precisely the result one would expect to find.
+In fact, the risk among children born to parents who share a common lineage may be up to 250% higher than in parents who found their partners outside of their family tree.
+Assuming that cerebral palsy is correlated with genetic mutations, this is precisely the result one would expect to find.
 Consanguineous parentage conserves genetic traits, rather than bumping up genetic diversity.

 Strong Genetic Component Isn’t End Of The Story